Life After Divorce for a Man Over 50 – Introduction

-We have all seen the movies and shows of workers discussing their divorce situation at work and resolving their problems in one way or another.
+You have seen movies and shows of workers discussing their divorce situation at work and resolving their problems in one way or another.

-Life after divorce is not a movie and does not play like one with a script.
+Life after divorce for a man is not a movie and does not play like one with a script.

-Real life after divorce will be true hell if you don’t hang on to your job.
+Real life after divorce will be pure hell if you don’t hang on to your job.

-So, as soon as you read this post, if you are in the middle of a divorce, or you know a co worker or friend who is, make sure that they sober up and get focused on their job.
+So, if you are in the middle of a divorce, or you know a co-worker or friend who is, make sure that they sober up and get laser-focused on their job or business.

 You can help save your own or their life after divorce with this adjustment.